Art & Music Programs

 - Time: 11 a.m. to 12:15 p.m. the fourth Monday of each month

-Both these programs are open at no charge to anyone living with memory loss.
-For each class, an RSVP is requested at 702.483.6055 or LouRuvoSocialServ@ccf.org.
+Programs are open at no charge to anyone living with memory loss.
+An RSVP is requested at 702.483.6055 or LouRuvoSocialServ@ccf.org.

 The Learning Arts